Shorty Awards: 11th Shorty Awards

 The 11th Annual Shorty Awards were held on May 5, 2019, in New York City at the PlayStation Theater.
 The ceremony was hosted by American actress and comedian Kathy Griffin, with a musical performance by Tank and the Bangas.

 12th Shorty Awards

 The 12th Annual Shorty Awards were held on May 3, 2020.
 Due to the COVID-19 pandemic, the ceremony took place online for the first time, with presenters and award winners filming from their own homes.
 The ceremony was hosted by actor J.B.
 Smoove and featured a remixed performance of Trap Queen by Fetty Wap.
 Award winners included Jack Stauber, Supercar Blondie, Rose and Rosie, and Greta Thunberg.

 13th Shorty Awards

 The 13th Annual Shorty Awards took place from April 26 to May 14, 2021.
 The ceremony was hosted on different social media platforms, such as Instagram and Clubhouse, to create a more tailored experience.
-Winners were announced from May 12 to 14, with 10 winners being revealed each hour from 1 to 4 p.m.
+Winners were announced from May 11 to May 14, with 10 winners being revealed each hour from 1 to 4 p.m.
 EST on the Shorty Awards Instagram account.

+14th Shorty Awards

+The 14th Annual Shorty Awards were held virtually on May 15, 2022, honoring the best in social media and digital content.
+Hosted by Jay Shetty, the event recognized influencers, brands, and organizations across various categories, celebrating excellence in digital storytelling and innovative online campaigns.
+Notable winners included Tabitha Brown for her food content and the D'Amelio Family for their contributions to family and parenting content.
+The event highlighted the role of digital media in connecting and inspiring audiences during challenging times.

+15th Shorty Awards

+The 15th Annual Shorty Awards celebrated the best in social media and digital content on May 24, 2023, at Tribeca 360° in New York City.
+Hosted by Jay Pharoah, the event honored creators, brands, and organizations across 148 categories, recognizing excellence in digital storytelling, innovative content, and impactful social media campaigns.
+Notable winners included Jay Shetty, Smile Train, and Paramount.
+The event also introduced the Elevate Creatives Fund, a $100,000 initiative aimed at supporting digital creators in building sustainable businesses.